Glareone/Advanced-Csharp-topics/Benchmarking/Looping-Foreach-Others/BenchmarkForDifferentLoops/BenchmarkForDifferentLoops/README.md

 * Parallel.ForEach
 * AsParallel.ForAll

+**As Bonus::**
+* for with Span
+* foreach with Span

+## Taking into account Span:
+Span is super useful not only when you work with strings and want to save some memory, but also when you are working with arrays or lists.
+Span improves performance drastically even comparing with **for** which is the fastest sequential option and in some cases faster than **Parallel.ForEach()**

+## Not taking into account Span:
 The interesting story here that these methods perform differently with different amount of data in collection.
 * For small collections **For** is a winner.
 * For large collection - depends on processor your app is using.